fegge/ansible-security/README.md

 ## Logging SSH Access
 Installs `monit` and sets the update interval to 5 seconds.

 Adds a rule which checks for `Accepted publickey` in the log file _/var/log/auth.log_.
-If the rule fires, it runs a script which posts server name, user name, and source IP to Slack.
+If the rule fires, it runs a script (_ssh-alert.py_) which posts server name, user name, and source IP to Slack.

 ## Role Variables
 - `slack_webhook`: Needed to post SSH logins to Slack.
 Defined in _defaults/main.yml_ and defaults to the empty string.
 (If the default is not overridden SSH logging is disabled.)
-- `ssh_port`: Set to 22 but can be changed conveniently in case you choose to use a different SSH Port.
-It is genereally recommended to do so.
-If you wish not to touch this setting, no action is required.
+- `ssh_port`: Set to 22 by default, but can be changed in case you choose to use a different SSH Port.

 ## Example Playbook